openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 - item is delivering good values and they are stored in persistence
 - time settings in openHAB are correct in order to so measurements are matching to the measure time frame

-After the measurement is sent the `raw-tuning` is reporting the result.
+After the measurement is sent the `raw-tuning` channel is reporting the result.

 ### Solcast Bridge Configuration